thomasdewitt/Size-distributions-in-finite-domains/README.md

 # Size-distributions-in-finite-domains
-### Software to calculate size distributions for objects in 2-D domains using methodology described in DeWitt &amp; Garrett (2024) (Finite domains cause bias in measured and modeled distributions of cloud sizes).
+### Software to calculate size distributions for objects in 2-D domains using methodology described in DeWitt &amp; Garrett (2024): <u>Finite domains cause bias in measured and modeled distributions of cloud sizes</u>.

 Link to the preprint [here](https://egusphere.copernicus.org/preprints/2024/egusphere-2024-67/).

+The software available here are general purpose Python scripts that implement the methodology recommended by DeWitt &amp; Garrett (2024).
+For the specific code used to generate figures in that publication, please contact Thomas DeWitt directly.

 There are two main functions that can be used to calculate size distributions in `size_distributions.py`, described below.